Moderation - education and early years

 Where the student is still working towards, the assessor should ensure they have met the full criteria in order to sign them off as fully competent.
 The competency skills can be started in year one and do not have to be signed off until the end of assignment 2.
 Therefore, competency observations can continue until the assessor is happy the student has met full competence.

-To clarify, you do not have to wait until year 2 to sign off the 41 criteria – we strongly recommend students are observed and working towards these in year 1.
+To clarify, you do not have to wait until year 2 to sign off any or all of the EYE criteria; we strongly recommend students are observed and working towards these in year 1.
 However, you do need to consider whether they are fully competent in year 1 based on the knowledge and experience they have to fully meet the assessed skills.
-Also, as moderation only takes place in year 2, there may be some students that may have to repeat competencies for moderation purposes.
+Also, as moderation only takes place in year 2, there may be some students who may have to repeat competencies for moderation purposes.

 Completing NCFE administration and internal standardisation training supports to ensure you are assessing fairly.
 For EYE Part 1, moderators will go through assessment decisions, which will also support.
 Following Structured Observations, all providers will receive a report focusing on strengths and areas of development – this will include where marking differed between moderators and assessors, and feedback should be used to inform future practice.